ekopen/live_trading_engine/systematic_trading/README.md

 ## Known Issues
 - Closing positions currently relies on limit orders, which can leave small residual amounts invested due to slippage.
-- LTSM is currently not trading due to an incompatibility I use to get predictions from the ML models.